 Although the Board does not have a standing nominating committee, the Independent Directors as a whole act as the nominating committee.
 The Independent Directors reviewed the qualifications, experience and background of the Proposed Directors and voted to nominate them for approval by the entire Board, which in turn unanimously approved their nomination for election by Partners to serve as Directors of each of the Funds.
 The Board believes that the Proposed Directors are well suited for service on the Board due to their knowledge of and experience with the financial services sector and investment fund industry as demonstrated by their biographical information below.
-As Cypress Creek's Chief Investment Officer, Mr. Prather oversees all aspects of Cypress Creek's investment activities and day-to-day operations and would provide the Board with institutional knowledge of Cypress Creek as an Interested Director of the Funds.
+As Cypress Creek's Chief Investment Officer, Mr. Prather oversees all aspects of Cypress Creek as an Interested Director of the Funds.

 In the event that a Proposed Director is unable to serve for any reason (which is not now expected) when the election occurs, the accompanying proxy will be voted for such other person or persons as the Board may recommend.
 None of the Proposed Directors is related to any other Proposed Director or current or proposed officer of the Funds, nor is any current Director or officer related to another Director or officer of the Funds.
 The business address of each of: William P. Prather, III, CFA, CPA, Graeme Gunn, Victor L. Maruri, David Munoz and Carl Weatherley-White, CFA is 712 W. 34th Street, Suite 101, Austin, TX 78705 (c/o Cypress Creek Partners).
 Election of Directors is non-cumulative.
-Each of the five (5) Proposed Directors receiving the highest number of votes cast will be elected, as long as a quorum is present at the Meeting.
-No Proposed Director is a party adverse to the Funds, the Master Fund, or any of their affiliates in any material pending legal proceeding, nor does any Proposed Director have an interest materially adverse to the Funds or the Master Fund.
+Each of the five (5) Proposed Director is a party adverse to the Funds, the Master Fund, or any of their affiliates in any material pending legal proceeding, nor does any Proposed Director have an interest materially adverse to the Funds or the Master Fund.
 The Funds do not have a policy on Director attendance at special meetings of Partners.